MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/add-form.md

 For more information, see [Configuring table permissions](../security/table-permissions.md).

-## Edit form fields
+## Enable code components on form fields

 If a Dataverse form field has been configured to use a code component using the Data workspace or a model-driven app, you can enable the code component to be used when a form is used on a webpage.
-You can also edit the properties of a component from the Pages workspace.

 To enable the code component: